Loading...

 API and data retention

-Learn about how Anthropic's APIs and associated features retain data, including information about which APIs and features are eligible for zero data retention ("ZDR").
+Learn about how Anthropic's APIs and associated features retain data, including information about zero data retention (ZDR) and HIPAA-ready API access.

 Information about Anthropic's standard retention policies is set out in Anthropic's commercial data retention policy and consumer data retention policy.